0xSH4RKS/0xSH4RKS.github.io/_ramblings/exec_policy.md

 ### Effective Execution Policy
 ---

-The effective execution policy is determined by the highest priority scope with a defined policy.
-The priority order is:
+The precedence of the execution policy order is determined by the highest priority scope with a defined policy.
+The [priority order](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies?view=powershell-7.5) is:

-1. Process (highest)
+1. MachinePolicy: Set by a Group Policy for all users of the computer.
-2. CurrentUser
+2. UserPolicy: Set by a Group Policy for the current user of the computer.
-3. LocalMachine
+3. Process: The Process scope only affects the current PowerShell session.
+The execution policy is saved in the environment variable `$env:PSExecutionPolicyPreference`, rather than the configuration file.
+When the PowerShell session is closed, the variable and value are deleted.
-4. UserPolicy
+4. CurrentUser: The execution policy affects only the current user.
+It's stored in the CurrentUser configuration file.
-5. MachinePolicy (lowest)
+5. LocalMachine: The execution policy affects all users on the current computer.
+It's stored in the AllUsers configuration file.

 <br>Based on our output, the effective execution policy is **RemoteSigned** because it is set at the MachinePolicy scope, which takes precedence over LocalMachine.